nfnth/nfnth/README.md

 Explore [UR.Land](https://ur.land), the [Land of Dralun](https://dralun.com), inspired by the legendary sword of [Durendal](https://en.wikipedia.org/wiki/Durendal), an **Ethereum**-powered world designed around the concept of *deeds*, *domains*, and *artifacts*.

+- Create the ultimate domain with links to your personal profile
+- Store, collect, and share artifacts (with private key-based option)
+- View real-time stats on [UStat.us](https://ustat.us) dashboard

+<p align="center"><img style="padding-right:120px;position:relative;" src="https://github.com/nfnth/res/raw/main/site/scroll.png" width="120" height="120" /></p>

 Dralun uses the concept of the *domain deed*, a **NFT** used to provide ownership, access to a domain, and control over a domain's artifacts.
 Upon transfer of the NFT, all ownership, access, and artifacts, are also transferred.

-<p align="center"><img style="padding-right:120px;position:relative;" src="https://github.com/nfnth/res/raw/main/site/scroll.png" width="120" height="120" /></p>

 The *domain deed (NFT)* includes,